Angel's Burger

 Angel’s Burger is a fast-food chain in the Philippines best known for its long-running buy one, take one hamburger promotion.
 Founded in 1997 by husband and wife Joseph and Vicky Mojica, the brand has grown into one of the largest burger kiosk networks in the country, with more than 1,200 outlets nationwide.

 History

 Angel’s Burger was established in November 1997 in Quezon City, Philippines.
 The founders, Joseph and Vicky Mojica, were former overseas Filipino workers who initially managed a franchise of another burger chain before deciding to create their own brand.
 The business was named after their third child, Angelica (“Angel”).

 The couple started with a single roadside kiosk offering inexpensive hamburgers.
 Following early financial challenges during the Asian financial crisis, the Mojicas worked temporarily in the United States.
-A reported US$10,000 slot machine win in Las Vegas provided the capital for the company’s revival and expansion after their return to the Philippines.
+A reported $10,000 slot machine win in Las Vegas provided the capital for the company’s revival and expansion after their return to the Philippines.
 Angel’s Burger later opened its operations to franchising in 2003, which led to rapid nationwide growth.